Consistency of option prices under bid-ask spreads: Multiple maturities: necessary conditions for eps -consistency

 thus we are getting an initial payment of $\bidy^{CVB}_u(\boldsymbol{\sigma},\boldsymbol{x},\boldsymbol{I},\boldsymbol{J})$.
-We have to keep in mind that if $i_t=0$ for some $t \in \{1,\dots, u-1\}$, then the corresponding expression in~\eqref{eq:CVB2} denotes a long position in the underlying, and if $j_t=0$ for some $t \in \{1,\dots, u\}$, then the expression~$-C_t(K_{t,j_t})$ in~\eqref{eq:CVB2} denotes a short position in the underlying plus an additional deposit of $2\epsilon$ in the bank account at time~0 (see the beginning of Section~\ref{sec:sing}).
-To ease notation, we will write $K_{t,i}$ instead of $K_{t,i_{t-1}}$ and $K_{t,j}$ instead of $K_{t,j_t}$.
+We have to keep in mind that if $i_t=0$ for some $t \in \{2,\dots, u\}$, then the corresponding expression in~\eqref{eq:CVB2} denotes a long position in the underlying, and if $j_t=0$ for some $t \in \{1,\dots, u\}$, then the expression~$-C_t(K_{t,j_t})$ in~\eqref{eq:CVB2} denotes a short position in the underlying plus an additional deposit of $2\epsilon$ in the bank account at time~0 (see the beginning of Section~\ref{sec:sing}).
+To ease notation, we will write $K_{t,i}$ instead of $K_{t,i_{t}}$ and $K_{t,j}$ instead of $K_{t,j_t}$.

-We will show inductively that at the end of each period $t \in \{1,\dots,u\}$ we can end up in one of two scenarios: either the investor holds a non-negative amount of bank units (i.e.\ $\phi_t^0\geq 0$), we will call this scenario~A, or we have one short position in the underlying (i.e.\ $\phi^1_t=-1$) and $\phi^0_t\geq k_{t,j}-\epsilon\sigma_t $; we will refer to this as scenario~B. Note that scenarios~A and~B are not disjoint, but this will not be a problem.
+We will show inductively that after we have traded at time $t \in \{1,\dots,u\}$ we can end up in one of two scenarios: either the investor holds a non-negative amount of bank units (i.e., $\phi_{t+1}^0\geq 0$), we will call this scenario~A, or we have one short position in the underlying (i.e., $\phi^1_{t+1}=-1$) and $\phi^0_{t+1}\geq k_{t,j}-\epsilon\sigma_t $; we will refer to this as scenario~B. Note that scenarios~A and~B are not disjoint, but this will not be a problem.

 We will first deal with the case where $\sigma_1=-1$ and afterwards with the case $\sigma_1=1$.
 We start with $t=1$ and first assume that $j_1>0$.
-If $C_1(K_{1,{j}})$ expires out of the money, then we do not trade at time~1 and obtain $\phi^0_1 = 2 \epsilon \geq 0$, so we are in scenario~A. Otherwise we sell one unit of the underlying, and thus
+If $C_1(K_{1,{j}})$ expires out of the money, then we do not trade at time~1 and obtain $\phi^0_2 = 2 \epsilon \geq 0$, so we are in scenario~A. Otherwise we sell one unit of the underlying, and thus

 yielding scenario~B. Recall from Section~\ref{sec:notation} that $D(t)=B(t)^{-1}$.
 If $j_1=0$ then $k_{1,j}=\epsilon$.
-We do not close the short position in this case and we get that $\phi^0 = 4\epsilon \geq k_{1,{j}}-\sigma_1\epsilon$, so we also get to scenario~B.
+We do not close the short position in this case and we get that $\phi^0_2 = 4\epsilon \geq k_{1,{j}}-\sigma_1\epsilon$, so we also get to scenario~B.

 For the induction step we split the proof into two parts.
-In part~A we will assume that at the end of period~$t$ we are in scenario~A, and in part~B we will assume that at the end of period~$t$ we are in scenario~B.
+In part~A we will assume that after trading time~$t-1$ we are in scenario~A, and in part~B we will assume that at the end of period~$t-1$ we are in scenario~B.

-\textbf{Part A}: We will show that at the end of period~$t+1$ we can end up either in situation~A or~B. First we assume that $j_{t},i_{t-1}>1$, and so both expressions in~\eqref{eq:CVB2} with maturity~$t$ denote options (and not the underlying).
+\textbf{Part A}: We will show that after we have traded at time~$t$ we can end up either in situation~A or~B. First we assume that $j_{t},i_{t}>0$, and so both expressions in~\eqref{eq:CVB2} with maturity~$t$ denote options (and not the underlying).
 Under these assumptions~$\phi_t^0$ satisfies